 Everything can change in the blink of an eye when a severe storm hits.
-One moment you had a car you could rely on to get you where you need to go.
-The next everything feels up in the air, but you are not alone.
+One moment you have a car you can rely on to get you where you need to go, the next everything feels up in the air—but you are not alone.

-There is help for when severe weather impacts your life.
+There is help when severe weather impacts your life.

 - Look out for broken glass and exposed nails.

 - Always assume that downed power lines are energized and dangerous.
 Stay at least 10 feet away and alert the police and utility company.

 - If your vehicle is in deep water, be careful when restarting, as it may cause irreparable damage to the engine.

 - If there is broken glass in your car, use caution.
 If you have access to a shop vac, use it to vacuum up the pieces, but take care and wear thick gloves and long sleeves to avoid getting cut.

 Insurance protects you if you are in an accident or the unexpected happens.
 But knowing how it works can sometimes be a challenge.
 Here are the answers to a few of the most common insurance questions:

 - Is my vehicle covered for storm-related damage?
 If you bought Comprehensive coverage as part of your car insurance policy before the storm, then generally storm damage is covered (you’ll have to pay a deductible).